 Sports photographers should be highly knowledgeable about the sport they cover.
 In this way, you can identify the high-tension points and where the action will take place.

 Knowing that a touchdown pass will be thrown that can win the game will allow you to frame your shot ahead of time.
 Ready to capture that moment as it occurs.
 It is not like you know what is going on and you see every little detail of the person’s body.

 A particular athlete’s history and specific details are also crucial for capturing his or her essence.
-There are multiple ways to express yourself, and every athlete has a different approach, habit, or facial expression.
-The ability to anticipate when these moments will occur will be a great help in capturing them.
+There are multiple ways to express yourself.
+Every athlete has a different approach, habit, or facial expression.
+An ability to anticipate when these moments will occur will be a great help in capturing them.